tytydraco/yessleep/out/Can_you_help_me_catch_a_serial_killer.md

 *For up my sleeve lies one last trick.*

-*You couldn't find thee after the original 23,*
+*You couldn't find me after the original 23,*

 *I can't wait to show you all a brand new me.*